ajeyamk/icycle/README.md

 The project is AWS ready and can be deployed in minutes.

+The project is also ready for scrapy, haystack, mongodb and celery.
+These can be configured in minutes as well.

 Look at Swagger docs for API details at /api/#/

 ### Posts App